-Course Title: Entrepreneurial Mindset Credits: 02

-Course Code: MED 212 MM:100
+Course Title: Entrepreneurship Development in Education Credits: 02 Course Code: MED 212 MM:100

-• To provide a foundation for basic entrepreneurial skills and to acquaint them with the world of entrepreneurship and inspire them to set up and manage their businesses.

-• To acquaint students with the process of creativity and innovation

-• To expose students to various aspects of entrepreneurship and business
+- To provide a foundation for basic entrepreneurial skills and to acquaint them with the world of entrepreneurship and inspire them to set up and manage their businesses. - To equip students with the understanding of sources of finance. - To expose students to various aspects of entrepreneurship and business. - To develop the skills of development and presentation of a business plan.